parisGPB/Neural-Style-Transfer/Results/RESULTS.md

   <img width="500" height="450" src="https://github.com/telecombcn-dl/2018-dlai-team5/blob/master/Results/time.PNG">
 </p>

 The results in time function are quite correlated to the improvement function.
+The execution time for each iteration will increase drastically if we increase their size.

 ## Results analysis